-Kanye West Escapes to Wyoming (with Kim!) to Finish Album Following Controversial Slavery Remarks: Report
+Kanye West Escapes to Wyoming (with Kim!) to Finish Album Following Controversial Slavery Remarks

 After an explosive couple weeks in the spotlight, Kanye West has reportedly escaped Los Angeles to put the finishing touches on his upcoming album.

-Per TMZ, the rapper, 40, flew from L.A. to Jackson Hole, Wyoming, on Wednesday to finish his next album, due May 25.
+The rapper, 40, flew from L.A. to Jackson Hole, Wyoming, on Wednesday to finish his next album, due May 25, PEOPLE confirms.
+TMZ was first to report the news.

-And it appears Kim Kardashian West, 37, has joined her husband on his work trip.
+And Kim Kardashian West, 37, has accompanied her husband on his work trip.
 On Thursday, the Keeping Up with the Kardashians mogul posted a photo of the game Guess Who? — with a mountainscape in the background — to her Instagram Story.

+RELATED: Kanye West’s Slavery Comments Show He’s Not Taking His Medication, Says Source: ‘It’s So Sad’

+“Kim happily joined Kanye in Jackson Hole.
+She wants to be supportive so he can finish his album,” a Keeping Up with the Kardashians source tells PEOPLE.
+“The album has caused Kanye a lot of stress.
+He is a perfectionist and wants the music to be amazing.
+Kim is absolutely concerned about Kanye.
+She likes being in Jackson Hole so she can keep an eye on his health.
+She wants to make sure he eats and sleeps enough.
+She doesn’t want him to push himself beyond his limits.
+She wants a healthy Kanye.”

 For the past few weeks, West has fueled headlines for his erratic Twitter antics and comments he made Tuesday when he called slavery “a choice” during a live TMZ interview.